-To mitigate for the loss of several individual Calochortus plants, avoidance, bulb translocation, seed collection and propagation, and mitigation monitoring in protected locations are identified as four means to reduce the level of impact from significant to less than significant.
-This genus is not difficult from a production standpoint as long as species of Calochortus are not overwatered and are protected from predators (snails, slugs, birds, rabbits, and rodents) (Carol Bornstein, pers. comm.
+To mitigate for the loss of approximately 50 individual Calochortus plants, avoidance, bulb translocation, seed collection and propagation, and mitigation monitoring in protected locations are identified as four means to reduce the level of impact from significant to less than significant.
+This genus is not difficult from a production standpoint as long as species of Calochortus are not over-watered and are protected from predators (snails, slugs, birds, rabbits, and rodents) (Carol Bornstein, pers. comm.
 30 January 2006).

-BIO10 Prior to site disturbance activities associated with the proposed project, supplemental field surveys for Calochortus plummerae and Calochortus clavatus should be conducted to clearly determine and to mark off the exact locations and numbers of plants onsite in the development footprint as well as those to be preserved.
+Prior to site disturbance activities associated with the proposed project, supplemental field surveys for Calochortus plummerae and Calochortus clavatus should be conducted to clearly determine the exact locations and numbers of plants onsite in the development footprint.
 Surveys should be conducted in the spring prior to construction to flag locations of Calochortus within and immediately adjacent to the project site.
-All bulbs and seeds of populations within the grading areas shall be salvaged, translocated, and planted in preserve areas.
+All populations within the grading areas shall be salvaged and translocated.
 Rancho Santa Ana Botanic Garden would be an appropriate facility to conduct the translocation, storage, and ongoing propagation of these species.
+If the project is constructed prior to blooming, a botanist should monitor all construction activities during work through and immediately adjacent to Lyons Canyon Ranch to ensure that Calochortus plummerae is not inadvertently impacted.
+In addition, the bounds of the work area should be fenced temporarily to clearly delineate where construction workers and equipment are, and are not, allowed.